-Nvidia hits $1tn valuation as investors buy AI buzz
+Nvidia valued at $1 trillion thanks to AI boom

 ChatGPT, the chatbot that sparked AI fervour with its launch last year, was trained using 10,000 of Nvidia's graphics processing units (GPUs) clustered together in a supercomputer belonging to Microsoft.

-Analysts say the company is well positioned as AI ushers in the next wave of tech advances.
+Over the past 12 months, Nvidia's share price has more than doubled,as investors bet the company will profit as AI ushers in the next wave of tech advances.

-"We view Nvidia at the core hearts and lungs of the AI revolution," Wedbush Securities analyst Dan Ives wrote last week, after the firm's update to investors.

-The firm said last week it expected to bring in $11bn in sales in the three months to July - almost 50% more than analysts had expected.
+"We view Nvidia at the core hearts and lungs of the AI revolution," Wedbush Securities analyst Dan Ives wrote last week, after the firm told investors it expected to bring in $11bn in sales in the three months to August - almost 50% more than analysts had expected.

+Living up to the promise of its lofty valuation could prove difficult, however.

+Rivals AMD and Intel are racing to develop their own offerings, and start-ups are also emerging.

 Geir Lode, head of global equities at Federated Hermes, said the magnitude of the recent leap in Nvidia's share price was "an astonishing surprise even to techno-optimists".